Test for the Origin of Solar Mass Black Holes

 where $\mathcal{M} = [q/(1+q)^2]^{3/5} M$ is the chirp mass for a binary of total mass $M = m_1 + m_2$ and mass ratio $q = m_1/m_2$, $f$ is the GW frequency, $S_n(f)$ is the power spectral density denoting mean noise fluctuations at a given frequency.
 The upper limit on the frequency is set by the innermost circular orbit $f_{\rm ISCO} = 1/6\sqrt{6 \pi} G M$, while the lower is set by the detector threshold.
 Consequently, the GW detection sensitivity is not strongly affected by variation in NS mass.
 Hence, the mass distribution of transmuted solar-mass BHs is expected to track NS mass distribution without significant deviations.

 The utility of the proposed test can be demonstrated by fitting the solar-mass BH candidate events to the NS mass distribution, for which we employ a Kolmogorov-Smirnov (K-S) test.
-For the null hypothesis we assume that data follows the combined NS population distribution, including the PSR, MSP and DNS sub-populations described above, as displayed in Fig.~\ref{fig:nsmass}.
-We first test (see Trial Fit 1 in Tab.~\ref{tab:bhfit}) the hypothesis that the recently observed $\sim 2.6 M_{\odot}$ GW190814 (BH-BH?) and $\sim 1.8 M_{\odot}$ GW190425 (BH-BH?) solar-mass BH candidate GW events follow the NS mass distribution.
+For the null hypothesis we assume that data follows the combined NS population distribution, including the PSR, MSP and DNS subpopulations described above, as displayed in Fig.~\ref{fig:nsmass}.
+We first test the Gaussian compact remnant model (see trial fit 1 in Tab.~\ref{tab:bhfit}) with the hypothesis that the recently observed $\sim 2.6 M_{\odot}$ GW190814 (BH-BH?) and $\sim 1.8 M_{\odot}$ GW190425 (BH-BH?) solar-mass BH candidate GW events follow the NS mass distribution.
 The resulting K-S p-value of $7.2 \times 10^{-3}$ strongly rejects the null hypothesis at the $>99\%$ level.

-For the next trial test, Trial Fit 2 in Tab.~\ref{tab:bhfit}, we consider the GW190814 and GW190425 events together with an additional $\sim 1.5 M_{\odot}$ event assuming that one of the NSs in the GW170817 NS-NS merger event is actually a solar-mass BH, a possibility still allowed by observations.
+For the next trial test, trial fit 2 in Tab.~\ref{tab:bhfit}, we consider the GW190814 and GW190425 events together with an additional $\sim 1.5 M_{\odot}$ event assuming that one of the NSs in the GW170817 NS-NS merger event is actually a solar-mass BH, a possibility still allowed by observations.
 The newly obtained p-value of $9.5 \times 10^{-2}$ weakens the rejection of the null hypothesis to $\sim 90\%$, but still remains significant.

-Finally, in Trial Fit 3 in Tab.~\ref{tab:bhfit}, we display the test result assuming a sample population of solar-mass BHs with several events with mass above $1.5 M_{\odot}$, resulting in a $\mathcal{O}(10^{-3})$ p-value.
+Finally, in trial fit 3 in Tab.~\ref{tab:bhfit}, we display the test result assuming a sample population of solar-mass BHs with several events with mass above $1.5 M_{\odot}$, resulting in a $\mathcal{O}(10^{-3})$ p-value.
 These considerations highlight the importance of detecting larger $>1.5 M_{\odot}$ solar-mass BH candidate events.
-Moreover, they also highlight the inconsistency of the $\sim 2.6 M_{\odot}$ candidate event as revealed by testing with the NS mass distribution\footnote{A variation in the considered NS population mass distribution (e.g. a bi-modal distribution) could in principle alter the details of our proposed test results.
-However, we do not expect this to qualitatively affect our overall conclusions.}.
+Moreover, they also highlight the inconsistency of the $\sim 2.6 M_{\odot}$ candidate event as revealed by testing with the NS mass distribution.

+Assuming a rapid or delayed supernova model for compact remnants, the same general trend is observed.
+However, discrimination is weaker for delayed SN models stemming from the sizable tail extending to larger masses.
+It is known that delayed SN models can populate the ``mass gap'' \cite{Fryer:2012,Belczynski:2012}.
+This signifies the importance of understanding theoretically standard astrophysical formation mechanisms of compact remnants.
 Thus, while there are sizable uncertainties on the masses of detected binary constituents, we have demonstrated that the observed solar-mass BH candidate events are unlikely to be from NS DM implosions.